RuPaul: 1996–2007: Foxy Lady and Red Hot

-2008–2010: RuPaul's Drag Race and Champion
+2008–2013: RuPaul's Drag Race, Champion, and Glamazon

 In mid-2008, RuPaul began producing RuPaul's Drag Race, a reality television game show which aired on Logo in February 2009.
 On the program drag queens compete to be selected by RuPaul and a panel of judges as "America's next drag superstar".
 The first season's winner was BeBe Zahara Benet, and first runner-up Nina Flowers was chosen by fans as "Miss Congeniality" through voting via the show's official website.
-To publicize the new show he was a guest on several other shows in 2008 including as a guest judge on episode 6 of season 5 of Project Runway and as a guest "chef" on Paula's Party.
+To publicize the new show, RuPaul appeared on several other shows in 2008, including Project Runway, as guest judge, and on Paula's Party as a guest "chef".

 In March 2009, RuPaul released the album Champion.
 The album spawned four singles "Cover Girl", "Jealous of My Boogie", "Devil Made Me Do It", and "Tranny Chaser".
 The album peaked at number 12 on the Billboard Dance/Electronic Albums as well as 26 on the Billboard Top Heatseekers chart.
 Logo's second annual NewNowNext Awards in 2009 were hosted by RuPaul.
 There he performed "Jealous of My Boogie (Gomi & RasJek Edit)".
 In March 2010, RuPaul released his second remix album, Drag Race, the album features remixes of songs from the 2009 album Champion.